PaaS API

 'reason': 'You must put a TXT value in your zone'}]

-The DNS zone must be altered to store tha record like:
+The DNS zone must be modified to contain a record like the one below:

 10800 IN TXT “vhost=2e5d8f0899053fffcd3ecf4ac5a6433b”